Events and News

 Goodwill Events and News for Southwest Virginia

 For information on Goodwill events and news in your community including, Donation Drives, Job Fairs, and more visit our Facebook page.
-If you have any questions, please call Kelly Coleman, Vice President of Marketing at (540) 581-0620 ext.
-107 or Elizabeth Milne, Marketing and Community Development Manager at (540) 581.0620 ext.
+If you have any questions, please call Kelly Coleman, Vice President of Marketing at (540) 581.0620 ext.
+107 or Elizabeth Milne, Marketing & Community Relations Manager at (540) 581.0620 ext.
 174.

 Click on the links below for more information on our events: